 Many moons ago I went through a raw vegan phase.
-I no longer eat all raw, but a balance of raw and cooked foods.
 I found it to be a lot of planning, and I missed many of my favorite foods.

-Since being diagnosed with a gluten intolerance around six years ago, I have missed bagels terribly.
+Since being diagnosed with gluten intolerance around six years ago, I have missed bagels terribly.
 If you miss everything bagels, like me, you should check out my Everything Bagel Flax Crackers.
-They may not satisfy your bagel craving, but they may satisfy your everything seasoning craving!

-It is really easy to make your own crackers, and you can control what goes in them.
-By dehydrating crackers instead of baking them, you keep more of their nutrients.
+It is really easy to make your own flax crackers, and you can control what goes in them.
+By dehydrating flax crackers instead of baking them, you keep more of their nutrients.

-Besides dehydrating crackers, I have also dehydrated fruits and vegetables, and made Salt and Vinegar Squash Chips.
+Besides dehydrating crackers, I have also dehydrated fruits and vegetables and made Salt and Vinegar Zucchini Chips.

 They are like slow cookers, in that you set and forget it.
 Yes, you will hear their quiet hum in the background, but there's no need to watch over the dehydrating process.
 You put your recipe in the dehydrator, and twelve to twenty-four hours later, it's done!